1 Legal and regulatory framework

 - The investment project must be implemented:

-- as an investment in the construction of a new production facility (factory, industrial plant, workshop) amounting to approximately $13 million;
+- as an investment in the construction of a new production facility (factory, industrial plant, workshop) amounting to approximately $13 million; or

 - on the basis of an investment contract signed with the respective state authority.